Getting Started

 Step 2: Make Your First Request

 Use the access token to make authenticated requests.
-Let's fetch your products:
+Let's fetch your client products:

 - TypeScript